Original Title: The Vatican Tapes

-“The Vatican Tapes” was directed by Mark Neveldine and tell the story of a young woman being affected by evil forces after cutting her finger, getting the attention of the Catholic Church.
+The Vatican Tapes is the fifth movie directed by Mark Neveldine.
+It tells the story of a young woman who begins to be influenced by some evil forces, attracting the attention of the Catholic Church.

-Despite being an old ritual, the latest boom of exorcism enthusiasts came in 1973 with the release of the movie “The Exorcist”.
-There was a huge amount of people claiming to be possessed or have someone possessed in the family.
+Although being an old ritual, the latest boom of exorcism enthusiasts came in 1973 with the release of the movie The Exorcist.
+At that time, several people were claiming to be possessed or have someone in this condition in the family.

-Two of the most famous cases were the cases of Peggy Hodgson, the inspiration for “The Conjuring 2” and the infamous case of Anneliese Michel, explored to this day by sensationalist people.
+Among the most famous cases, were the case of Peggy Hodgson, the inspiration behind The Conjuring 2 and the infamous case of Anneliese Michel, a sad story explored to this day by sensationalist people.

 Peggy Hodgson was a case of children’s play going too far and out of their control, while Anneliese Michel was an unfortunate case of negligence in treating her epilepsy, leading to her death.